os-fpga/1st-CLaaS/README.md

 # X11 Forwarding

-It's important to be able to run X11 applications on your instance and display them on your machine.
-Unfortunately I got a `DISPLAY not set` message when first trying `ssh -X`.
-I was able to get this to work with help from <a href="https://forums.aws.amazon.com/thread.jspa?messageID=574740" target="_ blank">this post</a> though I'm not sure exactly what did the trick.
-Maybe:
+It is important to be able to run X11 applications on your instance and display them on your machine.
+You will probably get a `DISPLAY not set` message when first trying X forwarding with `ssh -X` and running an X application.
+I was able to fix this with:

 ```sh
 sudo yum install xorg-x11-xauth
 exit